Why Choose Us

 While we can’t guarantee that we’ll never raise rates, our goal is to provide you predictable, reliable service, even without a long-term contract or deposit.

 Additionally, in an attempt to provide you a rock-bottom energy rate and also provide you predictability, we do have a $1.00 per day base charge.
-When you combine our energy rate and the daily fee, we’re confident that you’ll still save up to $408 or more a year with us* and also have a confidence that your monthly energy expenses are predictable.

 How Does It Work?